 (3) «Customer Name» does not, under any circumstances, remarket its Network Resource or perform any other operation that would cause BPA to be in violation of its obligations under the Third-Party Transmission Provider’s OATT;

 (4) «Customer Name» is responsible for acquiring transmission service, and paying for the costs associated with such transmission service, necessary to deliver the Transfer Market Purchase to the Last Transfer Segment.
-These costs include, but are not limited to, any additional energy imbalance, redispatch, and unauthorized increase charges (UAI charges) that result from a transmission curtailment that impacts the resulting secondary network schedule; and,
+These costs include, but are not limited to, any additional energy imbalance, redispatch, and Unauthorized Increase Charges that result from a transmission curtailment that impacts the resulting secondary network schedule; and,

 (5) «Customer Name» shall pay all cost obligations described in section 3.2 of this exhibit.